jannes002A/ml-workshop-101/README.md

 jupyter-lab
 ```
-The in the terminal a url is shown (probably 127.0.0.1:8888).
+In the terminal a url is shown (probably 127.0.0.1:8888...).
 Copy the url from the terminal and put it into your webbrowser.

 You should now be able to access the notebooks.